rentry/rentry.github.io/_posts/2023-03-31-gear-danner.md

 layout: post
 title: "Favorite gear: Danner Mountain 600"
 date: 2023-03-31
 description: "The Danner Mountain 600 has been my favorite boot for many years.
-Danner just made it even better, with a version that can be repaired"
+Danner just made it even better, with a version that can be repaired."
 image: assets/images/2023-gear-danner-1.jpg
 categories: [gear]
 tags: [gear, boots]